-With the cost of HS2 now estimated to be much more than the originally estimated £56bn.
+The HS2 effectThe cost of HS2 is now estimated to be much more than the originally estimated £56bn.
 It is officially put at between £65bn and £88bn at 2015 prices in official figures and is possibly as much as a recently reported £106bn.
-The value of a high speed railway to the vast Yorkshire region with its many population centres continues to come under scrutiny.
+The value of a high speed railway to the vast Yorkshire region with its many population centres therefore continues to come under scrutiny.

-The HS2 plan is to build a high-speed railway from London to Birmingham, then, subject to Government approval, create a Y-shape of northern links from Birmingham to Manchester, then Birmingham to Leeds.
+The HS2 plan is to build a high-speed railway from London to Birmingham, then, subject to Government approval, create a Y-shape of northern links from Birmingham to Manchester and Birmingham to Leeds.
 Initially this was set for completion by 2033, but now has a completion time between 2036 and 2040 for the northern arms.

-The design of HS2, however, quite obviously bypasses and fails to provide any useful junctions or stations for most major towns and cities in Yorkshire and many believe HS2 with its very few stations and limited connectivity is an expensive luxury item, or even a 'white elephant'.
-This is especially the case when considering the practicalities of having to catch commuter trains to reach one of the few stations where you can catch an HS2 service in the first place.
+The design of HS2, however, quite obviously bypasses and fails to provide any useful junctions or stations for most major towns and cities in Yorkshire and many believe HS2 with its limited connectivity is an expensive luxury item, or even a 'white elephant'.
+This is especially the case when considering the practicalities of having to catch commuter trains to reach one the very few Yorkshire stations where you can catch an HS2 service in the first place.

-The audience for the premium line is potentially further narrowed by the likelihood of higher fares than existing, sometimes more direct if slightly slower, journeys.
+The audience for the premium HS2 line is potentially further narrowed by the likelihood of higher fares than existing, sometimes more direct, if slightly slower, journeys.

-For the first time, a new Yorkshire.guide study has assessed individual cities and major towns throughout the Yorkshire region, calculating the expected benefits HS2 will bring when the proposed section from the Midlands to Leeds is complete in 2033.
+For the first time, a new Yorkshire.guide study has assessed individual cities and major towns throughout the Yorkshire region, calculating the expected time benefits HS2 will bring when the proposed section from the Midlands to Leeds is complete in 2033.
 It assumes that by that time HS2 will have been built from London to Birmingham and already extended from Birmingham to Manchester.

 Takes the same time or longer than an existing service or saves less than 10 minutes while now causing a change of trains.